 You may also see Coefficient of Performance, or COP, to measure heating efficiency, especially for geothermal heat pumps.
 You can convert HSPF to COP, or vice versa, to compare different types of heat pumps.
 1 COP is equal to 3.4 HSPF, so you can multiply COP by 3.4 to get the equivalent HSPF rating, or divide HSPF by 3.4 to get the COP number.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about heat pumps and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about heat pumps and other HVAC topics, visit our blog.